 Furthermore, cooking should be a joyful time, a prelude to a pleasure of having a great meal.
 I believe that everyone can learn how to cook healthy and tasty plant-based meals free of frustration and hassle.
 If you do not usually cook, it may not happen “over night” but please do not be impatient with yourself.
 Changing habits may take time but every little step counts and it will make you soooo happy.
 To inspire and encourage you, in this blog I will share:

 - the foundations of healthy cooking and practical information on various ingredients in “Basics you need to know” section

 - my simple, everyday “healthy eating” recipes that my family adores (cauliflower roast or coconut soup, for example)

 - other people’s recipes that I have adapted to make them even more healthily delicious (I always give credit)

 - my tips and gourmet discoveries

 - your recipes if you are willing to share them.

-I will post articles and recipes at least once a week.
+I will post articles and recipes in this blog at least once a week.
 If you would like to receive them as soon as they are out, leave me your email address: